the1lab/1lab/src/1Lab/intro.lagda.md

   _ = Fibration-equiv
 ```

-## Interlude: Just enough about paths
+# Interlude: Basics of Paths

 Since the treatment of paths is the most important aspect of homotopy
 type theory, rest assured that we'll talk about it in more detail later.